AcaciaMan/acacia-db/vscode/README.md

 - **Custom reporting**: Build your own analysis tools
 - **Change tracking**: Track database usage evolution over time
 - **Team sharing**: Optionally commit results for team visibility

+### Size Optimization

+For large codebases with many tables (>200) or references (>100K), you may encounter file size issues.
+Acacia DB provides several optimizations:

+1. **Relationship-Only Filtering** (Recommended): Enable `acaciaDb.filterToRelationshipsOnly` to save only references that are part of table relationships (within proximity threshold of another table).
+This reduces file size by **80-95%** while keeping the most interesting data.
+See [docs/RELATIONSHIP-FILTERING.md](docs/RELATIONSHIP-FILTERING.md) for details.

+2. **Automatic Limits**: The extension automatically limits references per table (1000 max) and truncates context strings (200 chars) to prevent crashes.

+3. **Graceful Degradation**: If results are too large, the extension saves summary-only data and notifies you.

 ### Example Structure